dmd-program/dmd-100/projects/develop-brainstorm.md

 1. **Team Leader:** A Team Leader is randomly assigned, and is responsible for coordinating the group's brainstorm session.
 2. There will be one brainstorming round for each person in the group.
-3. Each group member will create their own free whiteboard space from [https://www.webwhiteboard.com](https://www.webwhiteboard.com) and send their board's URL to the assigned Team Leader.
+3. The Team Leader will send out a link to access the collaborative whiteboard.
 4. Each round will focus on a different person's HMW question.
 5. **Facilitator Role:** For each round, the person currently in focus for the discussion will be the facilitator of the discussion, and is responsible for downloading their finished whiteboard and uploading the image to the Studio.
    1. The facilitator is responsible for keeping time.